RESEARCH & STRATEGY

 The Outcomes:

-• 100% increase in user satisfaction: Before the new feature set was developed, users rated the product with an average CSAT score of 2 when asked how well it equipped them to comply with the new legislation.
+• Before the new feature set was developed, users rated the product with an average CSAT score of 2 when asked how well it equipped them to comply with the new legislation.
 Following the feature set’s development, the CSAT score rose to 4.

 Project Type